Together We… Stay Open-Minded

 One of our Support Workers shared:

 “Staff need to have an open-minded approach towards Service Users, as many can feel judged and misunderstood, which stops them getting the right care.
-We have no right to judge, it’s about being open to what people have to say, encouraging conversations, and reminding them it’s person-centred care.
-It’s them that’s important.”
+We have no right to judge.
+We stay open to what people have to say, encourage conversations, and remind them that care should be person-centred.
+That’s important.”

 They added: